-Does this mean the tablet is about replace the functionality of our phones and laptops?
+Does this mean the tablet is about to replace the functionality of our phones and laptops?
 Don’t bet on it.
 Tablets are popular because they’re actually less functional than our phones and computers.
-Tablets are comfort items — like a tub of Ben and Jerry’s or a hand-sewn quilt — that we unwind with in the evening away from the endless noise of other digital devices.
+Tablets are comfort items — like a tub of Ben and Jerry’s or a hand-sewn quilt — that we unwind within the evening away from the endless noise of other digital devices.

 Just look at how (and why) we’re using them: